ethereum/web3.py/docs/examples.rst

             """Process incoming events.

-            This function takes raw events from Web3, transforms them to your application internal format and then saves them in a database or some other state.
+            This function takes raw events from Web3, transforms them to your application internal format, then saves them in a database or some other state.

             :param block_when: When this block was mined